-- 1. DSHS considers the following as examples of behaviors inconsistent with a respectful work environment: aggression; coerciveness; inappropriate physical contact; intentional embarrassment, humiliation, or belittlement; or making offensive statements, remarks, or jokes. - 2.
-Behaviors that amount to discrimination, harassment, including sexual harassment, or retaliation, as described in DSHS administrative policy 18.66 discrimination, harassment, and other inappropriate behavior, are not consistent with a respectful work environment. - 3.
-If you see or experience any of these behaviors, follow the procedures outlined in DSHS administrative policy 18.66 discrimination, harassment, and other inappropriate behavior or DSHS administrative policy 20.01 internal investigations under the office of justice and civil rights. - 4.
+- DSHS considers the following as examples of behaviors inconsistent with a respectful work environment: aggression; coerciveness; inappropriate physical contact; intentional embarrassment, humiliation, or belittlement; or making offensive statements, remarks, or jokes. - 2.
+Behaviors that amount to discrimination, harassment, including sexual harassment, or retaliation, as described in DSHS administrative policy 18.66 discrimination, harassment, and other inappropriate behavior, are not consistent with a respectful work environment. - If you see or experience any of these behaviors, follow the procedures outlined in DSHS administrative policy 18.66 discrimination, harassment, and other inappropriate behavior or DSHS administrative policy 20.01 internal investigations under the HRD employee relations unit (ERU). - 4.
 See also DSHS administrative policy 18.89 investigations and DSHS administrative policy 20.02 response to complaints of discrimination filed with an external agency.